Want a great tip for Disneyland?

-Here is what you need to know to have the best experience seeing the new Frozen show at Disneyland.
+Here is what you need to know to have the best experience seeing Frozen live at Disneyland.

 You do not need to pay extra to see the Frozen show at Disneyland.
-It’s included in your Park Hopper or Disney California Adventure Park ticket.
-There are currently three showtimes every afternoon.
+It's included with your California Adventure park ticket.
+There are currently three showtimes each day.

-I’ve found that the air conditioning in the Hyperion can get a little chilly after I’ve been seated for awhile.
+The air conditioning in the Hyperion can get a little chilly.
 I pulled on my light sweater about halfway through the show.
-Also, be aware that the volume of this show is loud, but not any more so than everything else in the park.
+Also, some visitors say the volume of this show is too loud, but it hasn't been a problem for my us.

 Don't sit on the front row

-Unless you’re first into the theatre, you’ll want to just get whatever seats you can.
-If you do get to pick your seats, I believe that the best seats for this show are at the front of the Mezzanine (first tier) or middle of the Orchestra (floor).
+If you get to pick your seats, I believe that the best seats for this show are at the front of the Mezzanine (first tier) or middle/back of the Orchestra (floor).